CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Data Structures and Algorithms

-Although ``the goal of all this activity is to increase individual comprehension of CS concepts and competent programming performance'' \cite{Kafai2019FromDialogue}, \citeauthor{Kafai2019FromDialogue} argue that the cognitive framing does not necessarily imply that learning is decontextualized or irrelevant to students.
-The persistent popularity of the ``Nifty Assignments'' session at the annual ACM Technical Symposium on Computer Science Education (SIGCSE) is a testament to CS1 and CS2 instructors' interest in designing assignments that connect to students' diverse interests for learning CS.
+Dominant approaches to teaching CS2 center the development of cognitive skills toward relatively standardized data structures and algorithms content knowledge: CS learning is ultimately about increasing ``individual comprehension of CS concepts and competent programming performance'' \cite{Kafai2019FromDialogue}.
+Although there is much to critique about dominant approaches, this \emph{cognitive framing} for CS learning does not necessarily imply that learning is decontextualized or irrelevant to students.
+The persistent popularity of the ``Nifty Assignments'' session at the annual ACM Technical Symposium on Computer Science Education (SIGCSE) is a testament to CS1 and CS2 educators' desire to design and adapt assignments that connect to students' diverse interests for learning CS.

-However, without justice-centered approaches, CS2 risks reproducing present-day oppressions.
-By teaching data structures as implementations for abstract data types, undergraduate computing programs emphasize the dominant programming practice that uses abstract data types to free ``a programmer from concern about irrelevant details in his use of data abstractions'' \cite{Liskov1974ProgrammingTypes}---the kind of content knowledge reinforcing the ``infrastructures of abstraction'' that produce anti-political values \cite{Malazita2019InfrastructuresSubjects}.
-By centering runtime or space complexity analysis \cite{Porter2018DevelopingCS2} as the primary means for evaluating data structure and algorithm tradeoffs, undergraduate computing programs emphasize efficiency as the primary (sometimes only) concern in data structure and algorithm analysis, thus marginalizing computing's ethical and social responsibilities.
-A more critical reading of the CS2 learning goals reveals the limits of cognitive approaches that frame ``[a]lgorithm design and implementation [as] a means of realizing a specification or abstract data type without critically questioning the design of the abstraction'' \cite{Lin2021DoAnalysis, Costanza-Chock2020DesignNeed, Malazita2019InfrastructuresSubjects}.
+However, without justice-centered approaches, CS2 instructors risk reproducing present-day oppressions.
+By teaching data structures as implementations for abstract data types, undergraduate computing programs emphasize the dominant programming practice that uses abstract data types to free ``a programmer from concern about irrelevant details in his use of data abstractions'' \cite{Liskov1974ProgrammingTypes}---the kind of content knowledge reinforcing the \emph{infrastructures of abstraction} that produce anti-political values \cite{Malazita2019InfrastructuresSubjects}.
+By centering runtime or space complexity analysis \cite{Porter2018DevelopingCS2} as the primary (and sometimes only) method for evaluating data structure and algorithm tradeoffs or design decisions, undergraduate computing programs emphasize efficiency as the primary metric for determining the quality of a computational solution.
+A more critical reading of the CS2 learning goals reveals the limits of cognitive approaches that frame algorithm design and implementation as ``a means of realizing a specification or abstract data type without critically questioning the design of the abstraction'' \cite{Lin2021DoAnalysis, Costanza-Chock2020DesignNeed, Malazita2019InfrastructuresSubjects}.
+CS2's content knowledge emphasis on implementations over abstractions presents a unique challenge for critically-conscious and justice-centered approaches.
+Sociopolitical values are encoded in the design of abstractions \cite{Lin2021DoAnalysis, Costanza-Chock2020DesignNeed}, but CS2's emphasis on implementations avoids discussion of the difficult social contexts and instead focuses on purely cognitive and mathematical analyses.